 Planning meals should be simple.
 Ideally, it should be based on what you can afford, what is available, what you enjoy eating, and what is convenient for you.
 Maintaining good health is all about sustainable habits that you can continue for a lifetime.
 So where do you start?

-While there are many reasons to skip breakfast, if you’re out of time, try something you can grab and go like string cheese and whole grain crackers, Greek yogurt and grapes, or a peanut butter and jelly sandwich on whole grain bread.
+While there are many reasons to skip breakfast, if you’re out of time, try something you can grab and go like string cheese and whole-grain crackers, Greek yogurt and grapes, or peanut butter and jelly sandwich on whole-grain bread.
 While toaster pastries or frozen breakfast sandwiches are convenient, these are highly processed, high in calories, sugar, fat, and sodium, and won’t provide the nutrients your body really needs to get you going.

-To maintain good energy throughout your morning, choose things that contain protein (eggs, Greek yogurt, cottage cheese, string cheese, or peanut butter) and something high in fiber (whole grain breads and cereals, whole grain crackers, steel cut oats, etc).
+To maintain good energy throughout your morning, choose things that contain protein (eggs, Greek yogurt, cottage cheese, string cheese, or peanut butter) and something high in fiber (whole-grain bread and cereals, whole grain crackers, steel-cut oats, etc).
 These nutrients help regulate your appetite and blood sugar, which results in sustained energy.

 At lunch, leftovers are a simple option.
 When you make dinner, cook extra rice, protein (chicken/fish), and vegetables to be packed up the next day.
 Be sure to include produce.
 Frozen vegetables are great for variety or convenience.
 A bag of baby carrots, pepper strips, celery sticks, or grape tomatoes is low in calories but gives your lunch some crunch.
 Include a variety of seasonal fruit for dessert in place of granola bars, cookies, or other treats.
 Frozen fruit goes well in Greek yogurt as an afternoon snack.
 Nuts are a simple snack for something crunchy instead of chips and pretzels.

-These are just a couple ideas to get you started!
+These are just a couple of ideas to get you started!